tomcritchlow/SEO-MBA/course-beta.md

 layout: page
 ---

-If you work at an SEO agency or as an independent consultant, managing clients is essential to the success of your work.
+If you work at an SEO agency, managing clients is essential to the success of your work.
 This course isn't about *account management* or *project management* - it's about fundamentally working with clients to **get things done**.

-Good SEO is fundamentally consultative - you need to go beyond simply providing recommendations, to persuading and supporting clients in **implementing** our recommendations.
+Good SEO is fundamentally consultative - you need to go beyond simply providing recommendations, to persuading and supporting clients to get buy-in and **implement** our recommendations.
 That's why I'm building a course to deepen your client management skills

 This course is designed for mid-career agency SEO professionals (and freelancers) who need to get better at working with clients.
 The topics we'll cover: